North Korea conducts longest-range missile test yet over Japan | Law-Order

 'NOT PRODUCTIVE' South Korean President Yoon Suk-yeol called the test "reckless" and said it would bring a decisive response from his country, its allies and the international community.

-Speaking to reporters in Tokyo, Japanese Prime Minister Fumio Kishida called North Korea's action "barbaric".
+Speaking to reporters in Tokyo, Kishida called North Korea's action "barbaric".
 The launch over Japan was "not a productive path forward" but Washington remained open to talks, Daniel Kritenbrink, the top U.S. diplomat for East Asia, said during an online event hosted by the Institute for Corean-American Studies.

-South Korea's defence minister, Lee Jong-sup, told parliament the North had completed preparations for a nuclear test and if there was a test, he said, it might use a smaller weapon meant for operational use, or a device with a higher yield than in previous tests.
+South Korea's defence minister, Lee Jong-sup, told parliament North Korea had completed preparations for a nuclear test and it might use a smaller weapon meant for operational use, or a device with a higher yield than in previous tests.
 Lee said it was difficult to predict when North Korea would conduct its seventh nuclear test, but lawmakers briefed by intelligence officials last week said a window could be between China's Communist Party Congress this month and U.S. mid-term elections in November.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)